gestanestle/aizm/README.md

 Copy the API Keys to `.env.local`.
 Refer to `.env.example` for the required environment variables.

+## Go Server

+A dedicated Go server is needed for this project to continuously monitor the status updates broadcasted by ESP32 devices through an MQTT broker.
+This server operates non-stop and is housed in the repository found  [here](https://github.com/gestanestle/aizm-go-server.git).

 ## Database

 This application uses [Timescaledb](https://www.timescale.com/).
 Run a local or docker instance of timescaledb with the schema provided in `./sql/schema.sql`.